Author Guidelines

 2. Submission

-The corresponding author must send the manuscript via Open Journal System.
+The corresponding author must submit the manuscript via the Open Journal System (OJS).

 3. Review Process

-All submitted manuscripts will go through a double-blind review process.
-The details of the authors are made unknown to the reviewers, and vice versa.
-Hence, the corresponding author must provide the following files separately when submitting the manuscript:
+All submitted manuscripts will undergo a double-blind review process.
+The details of the authors are anonymized to the reviewers, and vice versa.
+Hence, the corresponding author must submit the following files separately:

 - Title Page.
 This file must include the paper title, authors’ full names, authors’ affiliations, and authors’ email addresses.